Enrolled Agents: How They Can Help & How to Find an EA Near You

 Is an Enrolled Agent Better Than a CPA?

 No. CPAs and enrolled agents can both provide help with tax-related issues.
+There are several differences and similarities between CPAs vs enrolled agents.
 The important thing is to find a CPA or enrolled agent with experience in your area of concern.

 Is an Enrolled Agent Worth the Cost?

 Yes.
 When you're dealing with complicated tax matters, unaffordable tax bills, or a dispute with the IRS, an enrolled agent can be invaluable.
 They know the tax codes and how to negotiate with the IRS and state tax agencies.
 They save their clients time and money in the long run.

 An enrolled agent can offer sound advice about many of the solutions to tax issues provided by the IRS.
 The complexity of the solutions provided by the IRS to deal with tax problems are something that an enrolled agent is highly trained to negotiate.